balena-io/balena-cli-masterclass/README.md

-If you have any questions about this masterclass as you proceed through it, or would like clarifications on any of the topics raised here, please do raise an issue as on the repository this file is container in, or contact us on the [balena forums](https://forums.balena.io/) where we'll be delighted to answer your questions.
+If you have any questions about this masterclass as you proceed through it, or would like clarifications on any of the topics raised here, please do raise an issue as on the repository this file is contained in, or contact us on the [balena forums](https://forums.balena.io/) where we'll be delighted to answer your questions.